Kathryn Abel

-Kathryn M. Abel is a British psychiatrist specialising clinically in resistant schizophrenia and gender-specified service developments.
-She is co-chair of the Office for Life Sciences and NIHR National Lead for Mental Health Lead.
-She is also co-chair of the UK government's Mental Health Goal's programme (formerly the Mental Health Mission), with Professor Husseini Manji.
-Abel is Professor of Psychological Medicine at the University of Manchester, where she is director of the university's Centre for Women's Mental Health.
+Kathryn M. Abel is a British clinical academic psychiatrist specialising clinically in schizophrenia and gender-specified service developments.
+She was NIHR National Lead for Mental Health for a decade until 2023 when she was appointed as co-chair of the Office for Life Sciences and UK Government's Mental Health Goals programme (formerly the Mental Health Mission), with Professor Husseini Manji.

+Abel is Professor of Psychological Medicine and Reproductive Psychiatry at the University of Manchester, where she founded and is Director of the Centre for Women's Mental Health and the NHS's GM.Digital Research Unit.

+Her research focuses on the mental and physical health of mothers; its influence on child development and brain development of children; and on how mental illness influences the lives of vulnerable women and their families.

 She previously served on the Academic Faculty Executive at the Royal College of Psychiatrists and was a member of the National Institute for Health and Care Excellence Appraisal Committee C between 2008 and 2018.
-Abel has co-edited three textbooks.
-She is a fellow of the European Research Council.
+Abel has co-edited 5 textbooks and authored over 200 peer-reviewed publications.
+She was a Consolidator fellow of the European Research Council.

 Life

-Kathryn M. Abel is a British psychiatrist specialising clinically in resistant schizophrenia and gender-specified service developments.
-She qualified at Somerville College, Oxford with a MBBS and PhD.
+Kathryn M. Abel is a British academic psychiatrist specialising clinically in schizophrenia and gender-specified service developments.
+She qualified in Medicine from Somerville College, Oxford with an MA, and from the University of London with an MBBS and PhD.

-She is co-chair of the Office for Life Sciences and NIHR National Lead for Mental Health Lead.
-She is also co-chair of the UK government's Mental Health Goal's programme (formerly the Mental Health Mission), with Professor Husseini Manji.
-A professor of Psychological Medicine at the University of Manchester, she is director of the university's Centre for Women's Mental Health and GM.Digital Research Unit.

 She previously served on the Academic Faculty Executive at the Royal College of Psychiatrists and was a member of the National Institute for Health and Care Excellence Appraisal Committee C between 2008 and 2018.
 She is a fellow of the European Research Council.

 Abel was elected a Fellow of the Academy of Medical Sciences in 2025.